usnpeepoo/cmss13-design-docs/README.md

 ### Head Developer and Project Manager

-The Head Developer and Project Manager are responsible for controlling, adding, and removing maintainers from the project.
-In addition to filling the role of a normal maintainer, they have sole authority on who becomes a maintainer, as well as who remains a maintainer and who does not.
+The Head Developer and Project Manager are responsible for controlling, adding, and removing gameplay architects from the project.
+In addition to filling the role of a normal gameplay architect, they have sole authority on who becomes a gameplay architect, as well as who remains a gameplay architect and who does not.

 ### Gameplay Architects